NEW: A local official resigns, taking responsibility for the disaster

-A local Indian official resigned Monday after a chaotic crush at a railroad station a day earlier left 36 people dead among tens of millions of Hindu pilgrims flocking to the banks of the Ganges River for the world's largest religious gathering.
+A railroad station crush left 36 people dead Sunday among tens of millions of Hindu pilgrims flocking to the banks of the Ganges River for the world’s largest religious gathering, authorities reported.

-In addition to the 36 killed in the ensuing crush, more than 30 people were injured, according to North-Central Railway, which operates the station.
+In addition to the 36 killed, more than 30 people were injured in the stampede, according to Mathur.
+Earlier, 10 people were reported dead.

 Local television footage showed bodies, many of them covered in white sheets, lying on the floor in the railway station, with wailing relatives sitting nearby.
 Luggage, shoes, slippers and other belongings also lay strewn across the ground.